Watermelon914/cw-ss13/README.md

 The Owner is responsible for controlling, adding, and removing maintainers from the project.
 While the Head Developer is officially in charge of the Development team, the Owner is a formal position to ensure ownership of the repository remains in the hands of the Hosts.

-**Head Developer**

-The Head Developer has the final say on what changes get into and out of the repository.
-He or she has full veto power on any feature or balance additions, changes, or removals, and establishes a general, personally-preferred direction for the game.
-The Head Developer is also the Development team lead, and manages team structure, direction, composition and integrity.

-**System Administrator**

-The System Administrator assists the Host & Vice Host in managing and maintaining the security and day-to-day operation of the game server and its myriad configuration details.
-They must be available and online often and easily enough via readily-available means of communication i.e. Discord for emergencies.

-While not directly a part of the development team, the System Administrator has access to branch switching, repository access, and relevant dev channels for the purpose of supporting the team when needed.

-**Lead Spriter**

-The Lead Spriter controls sprites and aesthetic that get into the game.
-New or modified art assets fall to the Lead Spriter, who can decide whether or not a sprite tweak is both merited and a suitable replacement, and may request changes on any MR on the grounds that the sprite changes to not fit the art style and standards.
-Large changes to art-direction should be referenced to the rest of the team, but the ultimate discretion falls to the Lead Spriter.
-They also maintain Fax Templates & Logos, Forum graphics, and help curate wiki content.
-These tasks can be delegated at their discretion.
-They also handle all incoming spriter applicantions as well as direct changes to the spriting test.
-They are also responsible for managing the Sprite team.

-**Lead Mapper**

-The Lead Mapper oversees the management of mapping content going into the repository.
-They have the final say on any design and gameplay decisions when related to maps, and may request changes on any MR on the grounds that the proposed map changes do not fit the mapping standards.
-They are also responsible for managing the Mapping team.

-**Developers**
+**Maintainer**

-Developers refers to everyone in the development team.
+Maintainers refers to everyone in the development team.
 As a part of the development team, you are required to meet the guidelines and standards set by the Leads and the team when contributing to the repository.
-As well as contributing to the repository, Developers are in charge of handling the review of open MRs, as well as the management of suggestions and issues.
+As well as contributing to the repository, Maintainers are in charge of handling the review of open MRs, as well as the management of suggestions and issues.

 **Contributors**

 Contributors refer to anyone outside of the development team contributing to the repository in the form of MRs. Much like Developers, you are required to follow this document with regards to code quality and standards.
 As a contributor, you may only open MRs with changes related to bugs, runtimes, or Accepted Suggestions on the Gitlab issue tracker, which are handled by the development team.

 ## Merge Requests
 All Merge Requests (except Dev to Master MRs) must either target a work-in-progress branch, or the Dev branch.
-No one may push to master.

 All features added to Dev must come through a Merge Request.
-No one, except for changelog merges during a Dev to Master MR, may push to Dev without a Merge Request.
+No one may push to Dev without a Merge Request.

-All Merge Requests (except Dev to Master MRs) should be appropriately tagged.
-Any MR that is not complete and ready for review should be marked with a WIP: in the title and the DO NOT MERGE tag.
+All Merge Requests should be appropriately tagged.
+Any MR that is not complete and ready for review should be marked as a draft.
 Add any tags that apply to your MR, without being excessive.

-Merge Requests should include a copy of the changelog entries for that branch in its description or, if no changelog is required (hotfixes, typo corrections, and other very minor changes) include a description of the changes manually (unless it can be fully explained in the MR title).
+Merge Requests should include a copy of the changelog entries for that branch in its description

 Merge Requests targeting Dev should be set to squash commits and remove the branch when the merge is complete to keep the repository clean.
-Merge requests to Master should never do this.

 All Merge Requests must wait for the CI pipeline to complete before merging unless there is a confirmed issue with the unit tests themselves.

-All Merge Requests require two valid Approvals to merge into Dev immediately, or one valid Approval by a Developer or higher and at least 24 hours of awaiting further approval.
+All Merge Requests require two valid Approvals to merge into Dev immediately, or one valid Approval by a Maintainer or higher and at least 24 hours of awaiting further approval.
 See Approvals below to determine who/when to approve an MR. MRs should only be approved once all discussions opened during review of the MR are resolved.

-All Merge Requests should have one of the following tags:
-- ``Pending Review``: The MR is awaiting code review, or has addressed all comments and is awaiting re-review.
-- ``Awaiting Author``: The MR has comments to address before progressing further.
-- ``Needs Testing``: The MR needs further testing, potentially in a live environment.

 Merge requests should not include multiple sweeping changes unrelated to each other.
-Developers must split up and create multiple MRs for each of their changes where necessary so as to keep them organized as their own standalone feature or change.
+Contributors and maintainers must split up and create multiple MRs for each of their changes where necessary so as to keep them organized as their own standalone feature or change.
 The only time multiple changes in an MR is acceptible is when submitting bugfixes to the repository.

-Once a Merge Request is approved and merged into Dev, ensure that all changelog files are forwarded to the Wiki Maintainer, as well as any art assets or additional information they request; changes that are not included in the Changelog, but can be accessed or interacted with by players, should additionally be forwarded to the Wiki Maintainer.

-**Changelogs follow a specific format.
-To correctly create a changelog, make a copy of Example.yml and do the following:**
-1. Rename your copy to your name and some identifying information (usually the branch name, or something similar), following the format of the example.
-2. Open the renamed copy and change the Author to be a complete list of contributors to the branch or, if you feel the need to make a given change anonymous, you may use the pseudonym ‘John Titor’ instead.
-3. Follow the instructions provided in the file to correctly assemble a discrete list of changes.
-Where possible, provide a link or reference to the Gitlab issues related to each change, by ID number (i.e. #3445).
-4. Ensure that you are using your escape characters appropriately.
-If you want to have a quotation mark “ appear in the changelog entry, you need to escape it, i.e. \” so that the changelog generator doesn’t get confused.
-5. Ensure that you are indenting the entries with the correct number of spaces, as described in the file’s instructions.
-Include the .yml file in your staged changes when pushing to your branch.

-These files are used by the changelog generation tool (see Dev Tool Usage below) to create cohesive, conflict-free changelog entries.

 ## Issues Tracker
 Open issues are categorized into two tags, bugs & suggestions.